Hywan/LaMaisonVivante/blinds/blinds-controller/README.md

                                      file
     -s, --subject <subject>          Blind to control [default: LivingRoom]  [possible values: Kitchen, LivingRoom, ParentBedroom, EliBedroom, LouiseBedroom, Bathroom]
     -p, --thing-port <thing-port>    Port of the Thing.
-Requires `--into-thing` to be effective
+Requires `--into-thing` to be effective.
+This option overwrites the value read from the configuration file
 ```

 Use the `--address` option to specify the address, and the `--subject`